mlin/sqlite_web_vfs/README.md

 ### Logging

-By default, the extension reports errors on standard error (including HTTP errors that succeed after retry).
-This can be disabled by setting `&web_log=0` in the open URI, or by setting the environment variable `SQLITE_WEB_LOG=0`, the latter taking precedence.
-The log level can also be set to 2 or 3 to log every HTTP request made.
+The extension logs a message to standard error upon any fatally failed HTTP request, and requests that succeed after having to be retried.
+The latter can be suppressed by setting `&web_log=1` in the open URI, or by setting environment `SQLITE_WEB_LOG=1` in the environment.
+The log level can be set to 0 to suppress all standard error logging, or increased up to 5 for individual request/response logging.